Dharmeshgadhiya161/Mid-Course-Assessment---ML-Case-Study/README.md

 * Monthly_Balance : Available balance in the customer’s account per month.

 * Credit_Score (Target Variable) : The customer's credit score categorized as: (Good, Standard, Poor)

+**Worked on a Credit Scoring Supervised Classification project to predict customer credit default risk.
+Cleaned the dataset by handling missing values and removing outliers.
+Performed EDA, feature selection, and handled class imbalance.
+Applied Label Encoding for categorical variables during preprocessing.
+Trained multiple models, including Logistic Regression, XGBoost, Random Forest, and Gradient Boosting.
+Random Forest achieved the best performance with an accuracy of 0.808.
+Evaluated models using precision, recall, F1-score, and confusion matrix.
+Performed hyperparameter tuning using GridSearchCV to optimize the Random Forest model.
+This project demonstrates the practical application of supervised learning in financial risk analysis.**